kristerkari/react-native-typed-sass-transformer/README.md

 <MyElement style={styles.myClass} />
 ```

+## Platform specific extensions

+If you need [React Native's platform specific extensions](https://facebook.github.io/react-native/docs/platform-specific-code.html#platform-specific-extensions) for your Sass files, you can use [babel-plugin-react-native-platform-specific-extensions](https://github.com/kristerkari/babel-plugin-react-native-platform-specific-extensions).
+Platform specific extensions for files imported using Sass' `@import` are supported by default.

 ## Sass options

 If you need to pass options (e.g. functions) to `node-sass`, you can do so by creating a `transformer.js` file and doing the following: